 iii.
-Major breakthroughs in life extension technology that have not yet fundamentally altered recently observed mortality experience.
+Major breakthroughs in life extension technology that have not yet altered recently observed mortality experience.

 iv.
 Significant future reserve increases as an unfavorable scenario is realized.

 c.
 General business risks

 i.
 Deterioration of reputation.

 ii.
 Future changes in anticipated experience (reparameterization in the case of stochastic processes), which would be triggered if and when adverse modeled outcomes were to actually occur.